yoolk/liquid-documentation/objects/form/index.md

 <h2 class="tags" id="image">form.errors</h2>

-Returns an array of strings if the form was not submitted successfully.
-The strings returned depend on which fields of the form were left empty or contained errors.
-Possible values are:
+Returns an array of error fields if the form was not submitted successfully.
+As shown below, the example loops through the error and print out the message on each field at the top of the form.

 <div class="panel">
   <div class="panel-header">